Lunar Eclipse Photography

 Oh, and how do you know when and where the next eclipse will take place?
 Easy!
 Head to MrEclipse, the website of NASA’s Eclipse expert Fred Espinak.

 These tips are an excerpt from my photography book, In Camera, which features the stories and techniques behind 100 of my favourite photos, all JPEGs, all In Camera!
-If you found this article useful, treat yourself to a copy, spend less time post processing and support Cameralabs all in one go, thanks!Support Cameralabs when you check prices at B&H or Adorama using these links.
-Alternatively get yourself a copy of my treat me to a coffee!
+If you found this article useful, treat yourself to a copy, spend less time post processing and support Cameralabs all in one go, thanks!Check prices at Amazon, B&H, Adorama, eBay or Wex.
+Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!